 Rental Arrearage: Any rent that is past due as of the month that the application is processed for payment will be considered an arrearage.
-Arrearages dating back to April 1, 2020 and constituting 12 or fewer months may be paid, up to the rent limit defined in Chart 1-A. Late fees may be paid over and above the rent limit.
+Arrearages dating back to April 1, 2020 and constituting 18 or fewer months may be paid, up to the rent limit defined in Chart 1-A or 1-B. Late fees may be paid over and above the rent limit.
 Any unpaid rent including penalties or deposits will be the sole responsibility of the household.